-- 11. Press <F3> to load the default settings. - 12.
-After loading the default settings, press <F4> to save the settings and exit the BIOS setup utility.
+- 8. After seeing the message indicating the BIOS update has completed, unplug the AC power cable from the power supply, clear CMOS, then plug the AC power cable in the power supply again to power on the system. - 9.
+Press continuously to enter the BIOS Setup utility. - 10.
+Press <F3> to load the default settings. - 11.
+After loading the default settings, press <F4> to save the settings and exit the BIOS Setup utility.